 Outsourcing lead generation is one way to get new faces in the door, and for some companies it is the only way to get new faces in the door.
 While these service have their value, it can also be very hit or miss.
 As mentioned in the caveats section, I wouldn’t underestimate the fact that once the lead gets to you, you’re not the only player in the game.

 A far less competitive way to get new clients before they consult the search engines is through organic, inhouse marketing.
-As discussed in my Guide to Branding blog, the cold market gives most financial advisors the shivers.
+The cold market gives most financial advisors the shivers.
 The way to warm it up?
 Branding.